OctoPrint/OctoPrint/CONTRIBUTING.md

    might have installed**.
 Report any issues with those in their corresponding bug tracker (probably linked to from the plugin's homepage).

-   Finally, **this is also not the right issue tracker if you are running an forked version of OctoPrint**.
+   Finally, **this is also not the right issue tracker if you are running a forked version of OctoPrint**.
 Seek help for such unofficial versions from the people maintaining them instead.